brianwarner/minecraft-server-hosting/README.md

 #### Generate the game files

-You are going to temporarily start the server, so that you are prompted to accept the EULA and it creates the necessary config files:
+You are going to temporarily start the server so that you are prompted to accept the EULA, and so the game can create the necessary config files:

 `$ cd /opt/minecraft/server && java -Xmx256M -Xms2048M -jar server.jar nogui`

-Once you've accepted the EULA, it will start.
+Once you've accepted the EULA, the server should start.
 Once you see a message that includes `[Server thread/INFO]: Done`, you'll know you've done it right.

 At this point, type `stop` to shut it down gracefully.
 You should now have a directory full of files, including `server.properties`, `whitelist.json`, `banned-ips.json`, `banned-players.json`, and `ops.json`.

 #### Edit `server.properties`

 In your text editor, open `server.properties`.
-This is where you choose the difficult level, the game mode, etc.  Choose whatever settings you like.
+This is where you choose the difficulty level, the game mode, etc.  Edit [whatever settings you like](https://minecraft.gamepedia.com/Server.properties).
 However, please pay attention to these ones:

 ```
 white-list=true